judocode/laravel-starter/README.md

 ## Future ideas

 - Automatically create js file based on js framework that is specified.
-- Automatically add relationships with keywords "belongsTo", "hasMany", "belongsToMany", and "hasOne"
 - Automatically generate fake seed data using faker